rkoeninger/rkoeninger.github.io/articles/sure.md

 ### Why?!

-So this all seemed wonderful and I sunk time adding a Sure<A> class to my zed-sharp project and all, only to eventually notice that this code compiles:
+So this all seemed wonderful and I sunk time adding a `Sure<A>` class to my [zed-sharp](http://github.com/rkoeninger/zed-sharp) project and all, only to eventually notice that this code compiles:

 ```csharp
 var ss = new Sure<String>();
 ```

-And not only does it work, but it returns a Sure<String> with a null value!
+And not only does it work, but it returns a `Sure<String>` with a null value!

 **NOOOoooooOOO00000ooooO!!!1111`!!q!!!@!**

 As it turns out, in C#, all struct types have a built-in zero-parameter constructor that returns an instance of that struct type with all its fields assigned a default value for their type.

-For String, it's null.
+For `String`, it's null.

-The first thought that came to mind was: Just override the zero-parameter constructor to throw an exception, and then we can again be sure we'll never have a Sure without a null Value.
+The first thought that came to mind was: Just override the zero-parameter constructor to throw an exception, and then we can again be sure we'll never have a `Sure` with a null `Value`.

 So I tried this: